cpmidsouth/Delete-Unused-Objects/README.md

 You have two options of use; NAME or UID.

 ## Please be careful when using any API tool to modify your database.
 Be sure to verify all data ##
+## DO NOT USE THIS ON GLOBAL DOMAIN OBJECTS!
+The script cannot check if GLOBAL objects are used in a different CMA ##

 ## How to use ##
  - cp script over to mgmt station (this script is intended to run directly on the mgmt station)